Finding vertical tangents to a limaçon

 The point at is on the cardioid, but the curve is not smooth there, this is a cusp.

-Still, the left- and right-sided tangents exists and are equal, so in a sense we can still say the curve has vertical tangent at .
+Still, the left- and right-sided tangents exists and are equal, so in a certain sense we could say the curve has vertical tangent at .

 Length of the inner loop